DragonBuild/dragon/README.md

 ## Notes

 * This was built for MacOS, although I've done a little bit of testing on Linux.
-If it does not detect `ldid` in the path, it will look in `$DRAGONBUILD/toolchain/bin/` for a toolchain.
-I would advise properly installing  to your path, as this is somewhat hacked in at the moment.
+See [DragonMake Variables](#dragonmake-variables) for toolchain usage

 # Installing DragonBuild